 Research is being conducted to determine the true age of the home.
 It was thought that the house was built in 1958, however, documentation indicates that Alside Home Corporation was not in operations until the early 60s, and that they were only around for a few short years.
 With approximately 200 home sales, however many were never built.

 It continues to be a private residence, and is currently being considered, with the assistance of Indiana Landmarks, for a National Historic Register designation.
-Please join us as we discover more about the history, and stories associated to ‘The Frost House’, and experience this amazing design.
+It was a magical afternoon discovering more about the history, and stories associated to ‘The Frost House’, and experiencing this amazing design.